NightWing1998/capstone/README.md

 - Makefile - setup file to ease up the process of setup lint and build
 - run_docker.sh - Script file which contains compiled commands to build and run a docker application from dockerfile
 - run_kubernetes.sh - Script file which contains compiled commands to run an application in kubernetes cluster
     >>> NOTE: YOU NEED TO HAVE CLUSTERS AND CLUSTER MANAGERS SETUP WITH THE `.kube/config` FILE CORRECTLY CONFIGURED AS WELL TO RUN `run_kubernetes.sh` SUCCESSFULLY.
+FOR THIS THE BUILD SERVER HAS TO DEPLOY THE STACK USING EKSCTL WHICH AUTOMATICALLY SETS THE CONFIG FILE OF KUBERNETES FOR A USER.
+SAMPLE COMMAND GIVEN BELOW.
 - Jenkinsfile - Target file for jenkins server
 - *controller.json - It defines the replica controller for the kuberenetes cluster along with the images it should rely on for running containers
 - blue-green-lb.json - Sets the load balancer to point to "branch" application

+NOTE: Regarding the cloudformation script for creating infrastrucutre: This project uses eksctl which automates the creating and deploying of stack for us.
+The following is a sample command to do the same:
+`eksctl create cluster --name capstone --region us-east-1 --nodegroup-name capstone-workers --node-type t3.medium --nodes 3 --nodes-min 1 --nodes-max 4 --ssh-access --ssh-public-key capstone --managed`

 ## Screenshots